SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

                   consecutive addresses starting with <ldevnum>.
-                  (Only possible in the 2nd format, which implies the equal sign (=) in front of <raddress>.)
+                  (Only possible in the 2nd format, which implies the equal sign (=) in front of <raddress>.) delay        the number of msec ATTN signals are to be delayed in order to circumvent a VM/SP bug causing SIO timeout errors.
+Override the default of 0, e.g. with 200 or some smaller value for faster Hercules hosts, but only when needed.
      FICON        optional parameter specifying a FICON Channel-to-Channel adapter to be emulated (i.e. a FCTC instead of a CTCA)
 ```